TommasoBelluzzo/StrataXL/README.md

 ## Usage

 The spreadsheet `StrataXL-Template.xlsm` is a good starting point for creating brand new StrataXL scripts from scratch.
-StrataXL includes two scripted Excel spreadsheets:
+StrataXL includes two scripted Excel spreadsheets (market data, included into the spreadsheets, and historical time series, located into the `\StrataXL\Data\` folder, are as of 15th February 2019 and must be manually updated if a more recent valuation date is required):

  * `StrataXL-Calibration.xlsm`, a tool for calibrating interest rate curves within a multi-curve framework:
    * Cross-Currency Curves